Bambya/IMDB-Top-250/README.md

 #### Let's get Started

 As mentioned above, install MongoDB and a GUI and then set the mongodb connection according to the uri.
 Download the files to your disk.
-Run locally from your command line.
+Then run locally from your command line.

 - Install dependencies